Farming-Simulator-25-DLC-Unlocker-v4/.github/README.md

-# CreamAPI based Farming Simulator 25 DLC Unlocking & Configuration Tool
+# Farming Simulator 25 DLC Unlocking & Configuration Tool

 **CreamAPI** is a powerful all-in-one utility that automatically detects, configures, and activates DLCs for supported PC games.
 It simplifies DLC management across multiple platforms with no manual file editing required.